 Our theoretical model focuses on the key market failure in this setting---the free-rider problem.
 Engaging with other influencers' content brings attention to someone else's content, creating a positive externality.
-Without cartels, influencers do not engage with each others' content enough, because they do not internalize the externality.
+Without cartels, influencers do not engage with each other's content enough, because they do not internalize the externality.
 A cartel could lessen the free-rider problem by internalizing the externality.
 By joining the cartel, influencers agree to engage more than the equilibrium engagement.
-They get compensated for this additional engagement by receiving similar engagement from other cartel members.
-If the cartel only brings new engagement from influencers with closely related interests, this could benefit cartel members but also consumers and advertisers.\footnote{Even in traditional industries, collusion can sometimes be socially desirable \citep{fershtman_dynamic_2000, deltas_consumer-surplus-enhancing_2012}.} However, the influencer cartel can also create new distortions.
+They are compensated for this additional engagement by receiving similar engagement from other cartel members.
+If the cartel only brings new engagement from influencers with closely related interests, this could benefit cartel members but also consumers and advertisers.
+However, the influencer cartel can also create new distortions.
 The cartel may overshoot and create too much low-quality engagement.
 The low-quality engagement may hurt all involved parties, consumers, advertisers, and indirectly, even the influencers themselves.

 The dimension that separates socially beneficial cooperation from welfare-reducing cartels is the quality of engagement.
 By high quality we mean engagement coming from influencers with similar interests.
 The idea is that influencers provide value to advertisers by promoting the product among people with similar interests, e.g., vegan burgers to vegans.
 If a cartel generates engagement from influencers with other interests (e.g., meat-lovers), this hurts consumers and advertisers.
-Consumers are hurt because the platform will show them irrelevant content, and advertisers are hurt because their ads are shown to the wrong consumers.
+Consumers are hurt because the platform shows them irrelevant content, and advertisers are hurt because their ads are shown to the wrong consumers.
 Whether or not a particular cartel is welfare-reducing or welfare-improving is an empirical question.